Bayesian Inference for PDE-based Inverse Problems using the Optimization of a Discrete Loss: Introduction

 In this study, we present B-ODIL, a Bayesian extension of \ac{ODIL}.
+B-ODIL enables uncertainty quantification and robustness to model error in high-dimensional PDE-based inverse problems, while retaining the computational structure and scalability of ODIL.
 In this framework, the prior incorporates knowledge from the \ac{PDE}, while the likelihood couples the observed data to the unknown field.
 This method provides a solution to the inverse problem with quantified uncertainties.
-We account for computational burden by estimating the posterior distribution with different sampling techniques and approximations.
+We account for the computational burden by estimating the posterior distribution with different sampling techniques and two approximation strategies: (i) a full Laplace approximation to the joint posterior for moderate-dimensional problems, and (ii) a parameter-focused mode approximation designed for scalable inference in large-scale cases.
 We have designed a series of benchmarks with increasing levels of complexity to test B-ODIL.
-First, we consider the \ac{ODE} describing the dynamics of a harmonic oscillator, to compare the validity of the Laplace and mode approximations with the ground truth given by \ac{HMC} sampling in a computationally tractable setting.
+First, we consider the \ac{ODE} describing the dynamics of a harmonic oscillator, to compare the validity of the Laplace and mode approximations compared with \ac{HMC} sampling of the same posterior in a computationally tractable setting.
 We then apply B-ODIL to the one dimensional \ac{PDE} of the diffusion equation with unknown initial conditions, introducing the challenge of ill-posed inverse problems, typical in PDE-based inference, where uncertainty quantification is crucial.
 The third benchmark tests the method's ability to reconstruct the states of a non-linear two dimensional \ac{PDE} from synthetic data, and we demonstrate that the ground truth falls within the uncertainty bounds provided by B-ODIL.
 Finally, we apply the method to a three dimensional model of tumor growth coupled with real patients data, and provide estimates of tumor cell fields with quantified uncertainties given medical images.